57 College Graduation Gift Ideas for the Class of 2022

 The last time they carried a lunch box it had Thomas the Tank Engine on the front.
 We’d say it’s time for an office-appropriate upgrade.
 This lunch box doubles as a chic purse, so they can impress their coworkers from day one.

 They’re entering into a whole new phase of life, one where the sorority semi-formal dress collection may no longer be appropriate.
 On the other hand, they’re unlikely to have a ton of spare cash for new suits and impressive workwear.
 Enter Rent the Runway.
 It’s eco-friendly, easy to use and gives them the tools to always look the part.

 We’re willing to bet your recent grad is itching to go traveling right about now.
-Even if they have to wait a few months ‘til they’re vaccinated and can travel safely, this book will be super useful.
+Even if their next trip isn't for a while, this book will be super useful.
 It’s an excellent guide to making the most out of both the planning process and the trip itself.

 Whether their days ahead will consist of working in an office, bouncing between odd jobs or crafting cover letters, this notepad is just what they need to ensure that all their daily to-dos actually get done.
 “This notepad is EVERYTHING!
 I love to write down everything I have going on throughout the day but never find that planners have enough space,” writes one reviewer.

 49. Homesick CandleFor the Grad Who’s Moving Across the Country